darrenldl/ocaml-lxc/README.md

 #### Formatting
 This project uses ocamlformat and ocp-indent for formatting OCaml code, and clang-format for formatting C code
-- If your modification involves OCaml code, please make sure you have ocamlformat and ocp-indent, then run `make format`
+- If your modification involves OCaml code, please make sure you have ocamlformat and ocp-indent, then run `make format` before submitting your work
-- If your modification involves C code, please make sure you have clang-format, then run `make format_c`
+- If your modification involves C code, please make sure you have clang-format, then run `make format_c` before submitting your work

 ## Details
 #### Index